lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     The system is now fully parametrized.
-Let us fill the two last remaining sections by adding the following line to *input.lammps*:
+Let us fill the two last remaining sections by adding the following lines to *input.lammps*:

 ..  code-block:: lammps